Deploy to Web with Licensed Containers

 https://byu-personnel.apps.us-2a.mendixcloud.com | Production |

-If you need servers larger than the ones in the default S20 plan, explain that in the email.
-Small applications with few users are fine on the smaller Strato plan.
-See Mendix Pricing Plans for server details.
+If you need servers larger than the ones in the default XS21-STANDARD plan, explain that in the email.
+We start all applications at XS21-STANDARD, it is easier to upgrade the container size than to downgrade .
+See Mendix Pricing Plans

-Once your request has been approved, the BYU team will make the request to Mendix and an email will be sent from Mendix to the technical contact when the node is ready.
+Once your request has been approved, an email will be sent from Mendix to the technical contact when the node is ready.
 They are usually provisioned within 24 hours, often in just an hour or so, unless we are out of them and need to order more.

 2. Set Up Licensed Node